 And while we’re still looking for the real Go Go Beans (yes, weekly on eBay) my little guy is excited anytime a post card arrives in the mail.
 He’s 4 now, and can’t read just yet, but he knows anytime we get anything in the mail, whether it be a box or a letter or post card, he shouts “Its from Go Go Beans!” and his little heart bursts into delight, instead of tears.

-If you can help Stacey find Go Go Beans, the Cuddle zone brown chimp, THIS SITE IS NO LONGER ACTIVELY MANAGED.
+If you can help Stacey find Go Go Beans, the Cuddle zone brown chimp, THIS SEARCH REQUEST IS NO LONGER ACTIVELY MANAGED.
 Please use Our FREE FACEBOOK GROUP, including #011408-2,